Maine Garden Ideas

 The answer to whether flower fairies are real or not depends on who you ask.

 Many people believe that flower fairies exist.
 These tiny creatures are thought to be mystical or spiritual beings that inhabit the realm between the heavens and the earth.
-They are thought to be protectors of the earth and responsible for the beautiful colors and sweet fragrance of flowers.

 Some refer to them as nature spirits.
 If you wonder why you have never seen one —the answer is simple.
 Fairies only appear to those who believe in the power of their magic.